 Once marinated, grill the marinated jerk chicken thighs on the barbecue before placing them between a grilled bun.
 Topped with mayonnaise, a tangy and quick homemade coleslaw, and a slice of sweet pineapple, our Grilled Jerk Chicken Sandwiches are full of bold and spicy flavors, and is the official sandwich of summer – at least to us, that is!

 What goes with jerk chicken sandwiches?
-Serve it alongside our Oven Baked French Fries, Caribbean Street Corn, or our Watermelon Chicken Salad (just omit the chicken).
+Serve it alongside our Creamy Sweet Coleslaw, Oven-Baked French Fries, Caribbean Street Corn, or our Watermelon Chicken Salad (just omit the chicken).

-Inspired by the flavors of Caribbean jerk chicken, the ingredients used to make these Grilled Jerk Chicken Sandwiches are accessible in most major grocery stores, and can easily be swapped for alternative ingredients.
-See recipe card for quantities.
+Inspired by the flavors of Caribbean jerk chicken, the ingredients used to make these Grilled Jerk Chicken Sandwiches are accessible in most major grocery stores.

 - Boneless Chicken Thighs: Skin on or off.
 The higher fat in chicken thighs results in a moist chicken, even if a little overdone.